Skip to content

 frontend/

-├── shared/ # Core shared package (@inboundx/shared)
+├── shared/ # Shared package source (@inboundx/shared/* public entrypoints)

 ├── widget/ # Standalone JavaScript widget for websites